meteorhacks/flow-components/README.md

 #### Actions and Promises

-We've have es6-promise support for Actions.
+We have es6-promise support for Actions.
 When you call an actions either via `FlowComponents.callAction` or action passing, you'll get a promise always.
 Based on that promise you can model your component.

 Action definition, does not need to return a promise all the time.
 If you return a promise, Flow Component will pass it to the caller.
 If not, it'll create a empty promise.